semihdesticioglu/SpotifyWaveApp/README.md

 ### 2. Setup Your Python Environment

-in Windows.
 You can create virtual environments with other tools too.
+These code samples are for Windows.
 ```bash
 git clone https://github.com/semihdesticioglu/SpotifyWaveApp
 cd SpotifyWaveApp